-Since suction isn’t as good as the Big Green so you’ll have to go slower to maximize the efficiency of this machine.
+Since suction isn’t as good as the Big Green, you’ll have to go slower to maximize the efficiency of this machine.

-The one gallon tank isn’t as big as the bigger variants here so expect lots of trips to the sink.
+The one-gallon tank isn’t as big as the other options here, so expect lots of trips to the sink.

-Bottom line: The Bissell ProHeat 2X is a great option in small or even medium size homes where space is a premium.
+Bottom line: The Bissell ProHeat 2X is an excellent option in small or even medium-size homes where space is a premium.
 It won’t take as much space as the Bissell Big Green but still provides decent enough agitation to make it a worthwhile choice.

-If the Rug Doctor spot cleaner is too expensive then why not have a look at this cheaper option from Bissell.
+If the Rug Doctor spot cleaner is too expensive, then have a look at this cheaper variant from Bissell.

 Like the Rug Doctor, this variant specializes in cleaning spills on both carpet and upholstery.

-One feature that this lacks are vibrating bristles which gives it less agitation.
+One feature that this lacks is vibrating bristles, which gives it less agitation.

 The compact size of this machine makes it a handy tool to have for cleaning upholstery and stairs.

 It has two nozzle options.
-The three and six inch nozzles both work well for agitation.
-You can actually use the smaller nozzle inside vehicles were there are plenty of tight spaces.
+The three and six-inch nozzles both work well for agitation.
+You can use the smaller nozzle inside vehicles where there are plenty of tight spaces.

-- Great at removing stains on fabric upholstery and carpet
+- Excellent at removing stains on fabric upholstery and carpet

 - Compact size will not take up a lot of space